Electronic waste in Africa: Known dumping sites

-Lagos's E-Waste Management
+E-waste management in Lagos

-Nigeria and Ghana are among the world's leading cities for electronic waste.
+Nigeria and Ghana are among the world's leading countries for electronic waste.
 Despite bans on importing hazardous waste found in international agreements like the Basel Convention, the Minamata Convention on Mercury, and the Stockholm Convention, fairly relaxed customs systems allow e-waste to travel into Nigeria.
 Every year, this amounts to approximately 71,000 tonnes of electronic waste imported.
 United Nations Environment Programme (UNEP) has partnered with Nigeria's National Environmental Standards and Regulations Enforcement Agency to implement a sustainable model for e-waste recycling in order to prevent overflowing landfills.
 However, scrapping and reselling makes up a large part of how e-waste is managed in the country.
 Despite hazardous conditions, such as infections and neuro developmental issues, and laws against metal extraction methods, such as burning plastic cables and acid leaching, local civilians run a large informal sector of recycling that is favored by international entities for its evasion of production cost, regulation, and taxation.

 In 1977, following an oil boom and subsequent influx of migrants, the city of Lagos founded the Lagos Waste Management Authority (LAWMA), formerly known as Lagos State Refuse Disposal Board (LSRDB).
 The poorly managed waste management systems in the 1970s necessitated the establishment of a state-funded institution to monitor waste practices and health implications.

-Accra's E-Waste Management
+E-waste management in Accra

 Sub-Saharan African cities, like the capital of Ghana (i.e., Accra) have a deficit of public health infrastructure, including sanitation services and waste management.
 Despite the Agbogbloshie Scrap Dealers Association (ASDA) showing evidence of how workers can be harmed at the dumping site, workers are defiant to banning it due to employment opportunities.
 Accra's municipal government, the Accra Metropolitan Assembly, are privy to the site's health and environmental risks, but are not proactive about the problems.

 Electronic connectors can contain metals including copper, silver, and gold, which is why workers are incentivized to recycle.
 However, extracting these metals calls for professional expertise and equipment, which workers tend to not possess.
 One method workers use to remove copper from rubber objects is through burning, which yields harmful smoke.
 It has been suggested, through blood samples, that workers heavy metals and other materials concentrated at high levels in their blood stream, in addition to carcinogens.
 Apart from the actual site's atmosphere being permeated by toxic fumes, people in nearby areas, like the Old Fadama and those working in the business district, are prone to exposure.

+E-waste processing in Haatso, Accra

+Environment Minister Ophelia Mensah-Hayford inaugurated the facility, which aims to provide a safe disposal point for discarded electronic items.
+The center is expected to help combat the environmental hazards posed by improper disposal of electronic waste, a growing concern in Ghana's urban areas.
+This new facility, situated in the Haatso is part of the government's broader strategy to improve environmental protection and waste management.